She Dies Tomorrow Review

 Dripping with existential dread, She Dies Tomorrow is an intoxicating, unsettling and darkly funny film.
 Seimetz’s direction is ambitious and empathetic and this is one of the year’s most surreal and affecting releases.
 It's a film that is as much about the painful reality of living, as it is about coming to terms with death.

-She Dies Tomorrow is available digitally on July 31.
+She Dies Tomorrow is available on Curzon Home Cinema and digital download from August 28.